-If I had a dollar for every time someone has asked me to review them on Trip Advisor... well, I probably would have eaten dinner tonight for starters.
+If I had a dollar for every time someone has asked me to review them on Trip Advisor... well, to start, I probably would have eaten dinner tonight.

-I have never been a Trip Advisor gal.
+I've never been a Trip Advisor gal.
 My reason is simple: I hate tourists.
 I don't want to hear how they rank things.
-In a world where some bozo can rate a hostel one star for "not having free soap," you can't take the people who take the time to write reviews on Trip Advisor seriously.
+In a world where some bozo can rate a hostel one star for not having free soap, you can't take people have the time to write reviews online seriously.

-However, as I travel further off the path where good restaurants and attractions can easily be found through magazine articles and blogs, Trip Advisor has become the only source of travel information for most tourists.
+However, as I travel further off the path where restaurants and attractions can be found through magazine articles and blogs, Trip Advisor has become the only source of travel information.

-Once again, this wouldn't bother me so much (their issue), if I hadn't discovered the poisonous culture connected to it.
+This wouldn't bother me if I hadn't discovered the poisonous culture connected to it.

-In areas where Trip Advisor rules, rankings and reviews have less to do with customers autonomously deciding to write a review, and more with businesses guilting everyone who walks out the door to, "write a review on Trip Advisor!
+In areas where Trip Advisor rules, rankings and reviews have less to do with customers autonomously deciding to write a review, and more with businesses guilting everyone to, "Write a review on Trip Advisor!
 5 stars!"

-Point blank: if a business is sitting on the top of the Trip Advisor ranking, it is because they have made it their mission to be there, not because people loved it.
-There are too many places playing the "write a review! write a review!" game for those who are not to be ranked highly.
+If a business is sitting on the top of the Trip Advisor ranking, it is because they have made it their mission to be there, not because people loved it.
+There are too many places playing the, "Write a review!
+Write a review!" game for those who are not playing to be ranked highly.

 I know what you're thinking.
 It is one thing to convince someone to write a review, and another to convince someone to write a glowing review.

 Well, this is not necessarily the case.
-First off, it is common practice for businesses to buy locals beers in exchange for a positive review on Trip Advisor.
+It is common practice for businesses to buy locals beers in exchange for a positive review on Trip Advisor.
 My motorbike driver told me this.
-He works independently and doesn't have a Trip Advisor page, aka he doesn't have a horse in this race.
+He works independently and doesn't have a Trip Advisor page, aka a horse in this race.

 Secondly, there is the controversy that you can pay to remove/alter reviews.
-I don't have much to say about this, as it is a lot of speculation, but you can read a little bit about it here (get ready for an insane website).
+I don't have much to say about this, as it is a lot of speculation, but you can read about it here (get ready for an insane website).

-Lastly, I know from personal experience.
+Finally, I know from personal experience.
 I had a terrible motorbike Trip from Hue to Hoi An.
-Before I went, I went on the Trip Advisor page and read all of the reviews for my driver: only 5 stars, all reviews glowing.
+Before I went, he told me to go on his Trip Advisor page and read the reviews.

 Later that week I received a facebook message from him asking to rate him 5 stars.
 I did genuinely feel compelled to write a review after all his pestering, but I didn't feel comfortable posting 5 stars.

 I was too afraid and didn't want to be associated so I deleted my review.
 Just like that, of my own accord, I removed a negative review.
-Too many glowing reviews just isn't natural... but it also makes it very hard to have the courage to write a negative one.
+Too many glowing reviews just isn't natural and makes it very hard to have the courage to write a negative review.